JeremyTCD/Blog/src/content/privacy-policy.md

 ---
-mimo_pageDescription: Privacy policy for JeremyTCD's blog.
+mimo_pageDescription: Privacy policy for www.jeremytcd.com.
 mimo_pageTitle: Privacy Policy
 mimo_pageID: privacy-policy
 mimo_includeInSal: false
 mimo_includeInSearchIndex: false

-mimo_disableBreadcrumbs: true
 mimo_disableEditArticle: true
 mimo_disableMetadata: true
-mimo_disableSectionMenu: true
+mimo_disableCategoryMenu: true
 mimo_disableArticleMenu: true
-mimo_disableComments: true
+mimo_unneededFontPreloads:
+  - /resources/ibm-plex-mono-v3-latin-regular.woff2
 ---

-This blog does not collect or store any of your personal information.
-Also, it does not use cookies to track visitors.
-It does utilize third-party services such as [Google Analytics](https://analytics.google.com/) and [Disqus](https://disqus.com/); such services have separate and independent privacy policies.
+This website does not collect personal information.
+Also, it does not make direct use of cookies.
+It does utilize Google Analytics to monitor traffic and usage patterns so as to provide the best experience possible.
+Google Analytics has separate and independent policies.